 |Lauren lived life to its fullest with strength, wit, and humor.
 Celebrate the love and laughter that Lauren brought into our lives by sharing your favorite memories of her.|

 We created this site to pay tribute to our beautiful Lauren, who we lost way too soon.
-As many of you know, Lauren had been hospitalized since early December.
-Lauren and our family were astounded by the outpouring of your support in the form of visits, flowers, gifts, food, calls, messages, hugs, family assistance, and more -- to the extent the head doctor on her floor commented that he'd never seen so much love extended to a patient in his years of practice.
-We'd love to fill this memorial in the same spirit by having her friends, family, and loved ones share stories, photos, and memories of our daughter and sister to create a tribute that will live on forever.
+During her brave struggle, Lauren and our family were astounded by the outpouring of support.
+Even the head doctor on her floor during her hospital stay in December 2015 commented that he'd never seen so much love extended to a patient in his years of practice.
+In this same spirit, we would be grateful to and comforted by any friends, family, or loved ones who would help to fill this memorial by sharing stories, photos, and memories of our daughter and sister to create a tribute that will live on forever.

 Anne and Jenny Smith